spacemeshos/docs/docs/start/smesher.md

 Now that you have the necessary resources ready, it's time to start smeshing!
 This section will walk you through how to do that.
 First a couple quick notes:

-- this guide is intended as an advanced smeshing guide, covering cases such as smeshing using CLI, parallel init, cloud GPUs, and transferring and managing multiple identities.
+- this guide is intended as an advanced smeshing guide, covering cases such as parallel init, cloud GPUs, and transferring and managing multiple identities.
 In particular it does not cover the baseline case of using Smapp to initialize a single smesher.
 That process is straightforward and mostly automated in Smapp, and the steps are outlined in this [explainer video](https://youtu.be/xwsg7FzuBE0?si=Eing6i_KY7VSE7W4).
 The guide does explain the differences between mining using Smapp or the CLI where appropriate.
 - the author of this guide uses Linux and CLI commands will be specified as they'd be run on Linux.
 In most cases, the same commands should work verbatim on other platforms including Windows and macOS with appropriate tweaks (e.g., using the correct platform-specific paths).
 Contributions containing correct instructions for different platforms are welcome; feel free to [open an issue](https://github.com/spacemeshos/wiki/issues) with a contribution.

 # Running a Node